nolanlawson/dotjs-2016/readme.md

 ???

-Now flash forward to the 2010's, and the web has a new existential thread: native mobile platforms.
+So now let's flash forward to the 2010's, really starting in 2007, and the web has a new existential thread: native mobile apps.

 ---